 On most major U.S. airlines the cost of your first checked bag ranges from free to $25, after that the price of each additional bag increases.
 If you bring luggage that is over the weight or dimension requirements, you could end up paying almost triple the cost for your bag.
 Make sure to research your airline luggage requirements before arriving at the airport to avoid the hassle of fees.
-If you are looking for a bag large enough for your longest trips that will not be labeled as oversized, check out The Globetrotter from ROAM.
-The Globetrotter is specially sized to accommodate both over-packers and airline luggage requirements.
+If you are looking for a bag large enough for your longest trips that will not be labeled as oversized, check out The Large Check In from Roam.
+The Large Check In is specially sized to accommodate both over-packers and airline luggage requirements.

 7. Luggage identification tags are highly suggested.

 Many U.S. airlines highly recommend you have some form of identification tag on your luggage.
 In case your luggage gets lost or stolen, it is important that your information is on your luggage so it can be returned to you.
 Most luggage is mistakenly taken at baggage claim because pieces tend to look similar.
 Why not buy luggage that you can customize to match your style and will never be mistaken as someone else’s luggage again?
 Roam allows you to customize everything on your suitcase.
 Pick the color of your front shell, back shell, wheel hubcaps, the list goes on and on!
 With a customized Roam suitcase, you will never lose your bag again.
 An added bonus is each piece of Roam Luggage comes with the option to personalize a metal engraved ID Tag.